 This recipe comes together just like any other quick bread (banana bread, zucchini bread, etc.).
 Basically quick breads involve whisking dries, whisking wets, and gently combining and then stirring in any extras.
 SO easy.
 They’re called quick because they rise with the help of baking powder/soda, instead of yeast.
+This is a brownie masquerading as a bread.
+It’s fine though, because I’m telling you it’s a bread.
+You can make it with a clear conscience and eat it at breakfast, because I told you it’s a bread.

 Double Chocolate Bread